Social Housing

 If a member was previously on the list, he will not be allocated housing if he has damaged local authority housing without repairing or paying for repairs, breached terms of agreement or built up more than 12 weeks’ arrears without a payment or arranging for payments.
 Exceptionally local authorities may consider providing social supports to persons in these circumstances.

-Rents are based on income.
-The income of householders is considered.
-Deductions are allowed for the number of persons in the household.
 Each local authority has its own scheme.
 It has a maximum and minimum rent which may change.
 There is an obligation to disclose changes in household income.
 If there is a case of hardship, the local authority may reduce the rent.

-A person who is receiving rent supplement for a period of 18 months may apply where eligible under the rental accommodation scheme.
+A person who is receiving a rent supplement for a period of 18 months may apply where eligible under the rental accommodation scheme.
 The property must meet minimum standards of residential accommodation.

 The local authority will enter a contractual arrangement with the accommodation provider to make the housing available under the scheme for an agreed term.
 This is negotiable.
-It may apply to any property new or old.
+It may apply to any property, new or old.

 Local authorities draw up contracts with landlords to provide scheme lettings for persons with long-term housing needs.
 The local authority will pay rent directly to the landlord.
 They may require a contribution to the rent which will be paid to the local authority.